acend/kubernetes-basics-training/content/en/docs/09/01/_index.md

 ## Task {{% param sectionnumber %}}.4: Rollback

-Imagine you just realized that switching to the `latest` image tag was a really bad idea (because it is generally not advisable).
+Imagine you just realized that switching to the `latest` image tag was an awful idea (because it is generally not advisable).
 Rollback the change:

 ```bash